 By using these parameters, you’ll be able to track the performance of your Facebook ads more accurately and make better-informed decisions to optimize your campaigns for better results.

-Facebook Pixel App (The best solution for IOS 14 update): https://apps.shopify.com/yuri-facebook-multi-pixels
+Facebook Pixel App (The best solution for UTM reporting): https://apps.shopify.com/yuri-facebook-multi-pixels